 Yes.
 We do read every word of Mad Magazine here in BeckyLand.
 What of it?

 We appreciate your prompt payment for you [sic] TIME magazine subscription.
 However, our records indicate that you overpaid and are due a balance of $0.01.

 We will extend your subscription for 1 additional issues(s). [??]
-Or, if you would prefer a refund check for the balance please contact our customer service department at 1-800-843-TIME.
+Or, if you would prefer a refund check for the balance please contact our customer service department.

 Thank you again for being a subscriber.
 We look forward to assisting you in the future should you have any questions or concerns about your subscription.

 Go ahead.
 Read it again if you need to.
 I’ll wait.